AnotherKamila/chaOS/README.md

 - syscalls with arguments => process management syscalls
 - real hardfault handler
 - cslibc: memcpy, memcmp etc need to copy words instead of bytes where they can

-- note: when writing stack_manip for M4, use ldm and stm